-- Some volunteers wish to give something back to their community and make a difference
+- Many volunteers wish to give something back to their community and make a difference

 - Many people enjoy meeting new people or working as part of a team on volunteer projects